hebcal/hebcal-es6/README.md

 <a name="greg.abs2greg"></a>

 ### greg.abs2greg(theDate) ⇒ <code>Date</code>
-Converts from Julian Day Count to Gregorian date.
+Converts from Rata Die (R.D. number) to Gregorian date.
 See the footnote on page 384 of ``Calendrical Calculations, Part II:
 Three Historical Calendars'' by E. M. Reingold,  N. Dershowitz, and S. M.
 Clamen, Software--Practice and Experience, Volume 23, Number 4